Infamous (2020 film)

 Infamous is a 2020 American crime thriller film written and directed by Joshua Caldwell.
 It stars Bella Thorne, Jake Manley, Amber Riley, Michael Sirow and Marisa Coughlan.
-It follows the story of two young lovers robbing their way across the southland, posting their exploits to social media, and gaining fame and followers as a result.
+It follows the story of two young lovers robbing their way across the southern United States starting in Florida, posting their exploits to social media, and gaining fame and followers as a result.

 The film was released on June 12, 2020, by Vertical Entertainment, and received negative reviews from critics, although Thorne's performance was praised.